rahulr56/OpenMP/DistributedComputing/README.md

 ```

 ### Best Algorithm
-Since the communication is very costly in a disrtibuted computing environment, I would choose block data partitioning over Round Robin data partition.
+Since the communication is very costly in a distributed computing environment, I would choose block data partitioning over Round Robin data partition.
 Suppose that the cost of communication is less than that of the wait time, I would prefer Round Robin data partitioning over block data partition.

 ## Dense Matrix Multiplication